Captain Phillips (film): Development

-Sony Pictures optioned the film rights shortly after the publication of Richard Phillips's memoir A Captain's Duty in 2010.
+Columbia Pictures optioned the film rights for Richard Phillips' story in May 2009, just weeks after his rescue from the Somali pirates.
+A year later in April 2010, Phillips' memoir, A Captain's Duty, was published.
 In March 2011, actor Tom Hanks attached himself to the project after reading a draft of the screenplay by Billy Ray.
 Director Paul Greengrass was offered the helm of the untitled film adaptation during the following June.

 A worldwide search subsequently began to find the film's supporting Somali cast.
 From this search, Barkhad Abdi, Barkhad Abdirahman, Faysal Ahmed, and Mahat M. Ali were chosen from among more than 700 participants at a 2011 casting call at the Brian Coyle Community Center in Cedar-Riverside, Minneapolis.
 The four actors were selected, according to search casting director Debbie DeLisi, because they were "the chosen ones, that anointed group that stuck out."

 Producers visited the National Navy UDT-SEAL Museum to see the bullet-scarred, five-ton fiberglass lifeboat aboard which the pirates held Capt.
 Phillips hostage so that they could accurately re-create the boat and interiors for the set.
 They were also able to view an example of the Boeing Insitu ScanEagle UAV used to monitor the crisis, as well as the Mark 11 Mod 0 (SR-25) sniper rifle (the type used by the U.S. Navy SEALs), both also on display at the museum.